ajavamind/A3DCamera/docs/PhotoBooth.md

 # Photo Booth Equipment

-## XReal Beam Pro (256 GB version) 3D Camera Tablet
+## XBP - XReal Beam Pro (256 GB version) 3D Camera Tablet
-This Android tablet is the 3D camera and photo booth controller.
-It is connected to the local WIFI network.
-It saves 3D SBS (side-by-side), anaglyph, and both left and right photos at maximum resolution taken.
-It adjusts SBS and anaglyph photos for parallax and vertical alignment before saving.
-The SBS images have reduced resolution because the camera has limited RAM memory for processing images.
+The XBP is an Android tablet with a 3D camera.
+For this application it functions as a 3D camera, photo booth controller, and photo server.

-The app has not been tested with XBP 128 GB storage and 6 GB RAM version.
+The A3DCamera app has not been tested with a XBP with only 128 GB storage and 6 GB RAM.
-The 256 GB version with 8 GB RAM should perform better.
+It is not known how well it will perform with less RAM.

 ## Buzzer Box
-This is a repurposed Bluetooth mouse connected to the XReal Beam Pro.
+This is a repurposed Bluetooth mouse with rewired buttons to push-button switches in a box.
 It used to capture photo booth images and review the results.
-This device has to be paired with the XBP.
+This device has to be Bluetooth paired with the XBP.
+The buzzer box would normally be used by a photo booth posing assistant.

+Any Bluetooth mouse may be used to function like a buzzer box without rewiring.

 ## Bluetooth Keyboard
-A BPO paired Bluetooth keyboard is needed to configure the camera for photo booth mode.
+A XBP paired Bluetooth keyboard is needed to configure the A3DCamera for photo booth mode.
+It can also serve as a Buzzer box substitute when the keyboard includes mouse features.

+I use the Rii i4 Mini Bluetooth Keyboard with Touchpad, Blacklit Portable Wireless Keyboard with 2.4G USB Dongle for Smartphones, PC, Tablet, Laptop TV Box iOS Android Windows Mac.
+It is small and has a built-in mouse with buttons.

 ## Mobile Monitor
 This touch screen 1920x1080 monitor displays the photo booth live view and review photos.
+My monitor is TopMonitor PDM-15T with 15.6 inch touch screen and two USB-C inputs (used for video-in and power) and integrated speaker.

 ## IQH3D SKYY Android Glasses Free 3D Tablet
-This tablet shows captures photos from the photo booth.
+This tablet shows photo captures from the photo booth in real time.
-It is connected to the local WIFI network and configured as a fixed static address 192.168.8.99.
+It is connected to the local WIFI network and configured as a fixed static network address 192.168.8.99.

 ## Canon CP1300 4x6 Photo Printer
 The networked printer used to print photo booth images.